Administrative rule R657-54

 R657-54-10.
 Sitting or Roosting Turkeys.

-A person may not take or attempt to take any turkey sitting or roosting in a tree.
+A person may not take or attempt to take a wild turkey sitting or roosting in a tree, power pole, or other elevated structure.

 R657-54-11.
 Tagging Requirements.

-(1) A person that takes a turkey must tag the carcass, as provided in Section 23-20-3-, immediately upon taking possession of the carcass.
+(1) A person that takes a wild turkey must tag the carcass, as provided in Section 23-20-3, immediately upon taking possession of the carcass.

 (2) To tag a carcass, a person shall: